PlutoZhang/Zowe-docs/topics/installvirtualdesktop.md

-# Installing and configuring virtual desktop
+# Installing and configuring zLUX